AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-transacting-privately-with-cryptocurrency/README.md

 * The ability to receive and send monetary funds in a private and discreet manner using a cryptocurrency "wallet" application.
 * The ability to anonymously convert ("exchange" or "swap") otherwise incompatible cryptocurrencies for one another.
-* THe ability to purchase goods and services without the cryptocurrency transaction itself revealing unnecessary information about you.
+* The ability to purchase goods and services without the cryptocurrency transaction itself revealing unnecessary information about you.
 * An understanding of how to assess "coinflow" analytics and observe other people's transactions on transparent blockchains.

 # Bill of materials